Wednesday COVID-19 Report

-The Georgia Department of Health released information on long-term care facilities on Tuesday.
-Harborview Nursing Home and Providence Nursing Home each had one verified case and no reported deaths as of April 12th.
-The report will be updated twice weekly.

-Upson county has reported five deaths a 70 year old female, an 89 year old male, an 82 year old male, a 61 year old male and a 62 year old male with underlying health issues.

-Pike county has reported one death a 46 year old male with underlying health issues.
+Pike county has reported two deaths a 46 year old male with underlying health issues and a 77 year old female.

-Taylor county has reported two deaths, an 83 and a 60 year old female with underlying health issues.
+Taylor county has reported two deaths, both females ages 83 and 60 with underlying health issues.
 Talbot county has reported one death, a 74 year old male with underlying health issues.

 County